StudentCode-in/Lane-Detection-using-OpenCV/README.md

-Project Admin
+Project Admin-:
 Akshita Gupta
 https://github.com/akshitagupta15june

 Have a look at my original repo https://github.com/akshitagupta15june/lane_detection_opencv

-I would love to see your contribution and PR. fork it, try it, add something new and interesting.
+### I would love to see your contribution and PR.
+fork it, try it, add something new and interesting.
 # Lane-Detection-using-OpenCV